 As a coach, you want a winning team, and every parent wants their kids to be part said team, but we also want it to be a healthy winning team.
 As a coach, it is your job to teach the children how to play the sports they love to the best of their ability.
 It is also your job to keep them safe while they are doing it, and first aid is a vital part of that.

 Very few coaches have formal medical training.
 Most of them are caring parents who are willing to make the necessary sacrifices to help their children and their friends have a great time while learning their favorite sport.

-Preparation can be broken down into essentially two categories: Long-term preparation and Immediate preparation.
+Preparation can be broken down into essentially two categories: Long-term preparation and immediate preparation.
 Long-term preparation is what happens long before a practice or a game.
-This includes having coaches and staff and, in the case of older teams, key players trained in First Aid.
-It also includes regular inspection of equipment to ensure the safety of the participants and the developing of proper form, techniques and regimens to help reduce injuries due to repetitive movement associated to the sport.
+This includes having coaches and staff and, in the case of older teams, key players trained in first aid.
+It also includes regular inspection of equipment to ensure the safety of the participants and the development of proper form, techniques, and regimens to help reduce injuries due to repetitive movement associated with the sport.

 Review each child’s file for completeness.
 The following information should be contained in each file and be available to the coach at every practice and game:

 Make sure that you and your staff are familiar with the emergency medical services (EMS) response to your facility.

 Each and every coach should be CPR and First Aid certified.
 This is not only so that you can treat those minor cuts and scrapes, but also so that you can assess injuries and make informed decisions regarding whether a child should continue to play or not.
 While serious injuries are rare during children’s sporting events, the moment they happen, they are often very catastrophic.
 Even relatively minor injuries like strains and sprains can be less frightening if you know what to do when they happen.